Kodiologist/Polaris/README.rst

 License
 ============================================================

+Textures are licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License`_.

 This program is copyright 2014 Kodi Arfer.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.